-I have advice: The face-drawing on each one can be time-consuming.
-It took me about 15 minutes to do 20 of them.
-So what I decided to do is make 1 apricot jack-o’- lantern per child plus a few extras.
-Then I sent a bowlful of undecorated apricots mixed with a handful or two of chocolate chips to supplement the snack.
-They each get one decorated apricot and then the little mix of Halloween colors to go with it.
+One caveat: Drawing a face on each and every jack-o’-lantern is time-consuming.
+It takes me about 15 minutes to do 20 of them.
+If this is to be a real snack for the class then they need at least 3 or 4 per child and, well, I don’t have time for that.
+What I decided to do is make 1 apricot jack-o’- lantern per child.
+Then I sent a bowlful of undecorated apricots mixed with a big handful of chocolate chips to supplement the snack.
+Each child gets one decorated apricot and then some plain ones to munch as well.
+It works.

 These healthy Halloween treats are a tiny bit finicky to make.
 Your first few faces might not be perfect.
 But you'll get the hang of it quickly and will then be pumping out jack-o'-lanterns faster than your kids can gobble them.
 Note: The icing called for here gets firm quickly so that you don't have to worry about it rubbing off if you're transferring them in a container to school.
 But I still pack them in a single nonoverlapping layer.